MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/aad.md

 ---
 # Azure Active Directory authentication

-Azure Active Directory (Azure AD) is a multi-tenant cloud directory service.
+Azure Active Directory (Azure AD) is a multitenant cloud directory service.
 It's capable of authenticating security principals or federating with other identity providers, such as Microsoft Active Directory.

 Azure AD allows applications of various kinds to uniformly authenticate and use Azure Data Explorer services.